Roland og Magnus kongen: Versions

 In the 19th century were collected two recorded transcriptions of the more or less full ballad.
 Fifty variants are counted in total, but most of these are only one, two or three stanzas long, and probably served as stev or "stave" strophes.
 In addition, early collectors printed their own reconstructed versions, pieced together using various recensions and the Old Norse saga.

-A 27-stanza transcript was obtained from Laurans Groven (Lavrans Gunleiksson Groven, 1801–1842) of Seljord, Telemark, in the 1840s by collector Olea Crøger.
+A 27-stanza transcript was obtained from Laurans Groven (Lavrans Gunleiksson Groven, 1801–1842) of Seljord Municipality in Telemark, in the 1840s by collector Olea Crøger.
 The manuscript that Landstad used, which he called the old vise-fusse (lit. "ballad bundle", term for a collection of ballads), must have been none other than Groven's manuscript according to recent scholars, although Gustav Storm (1874) had stated that Landstad made use of a ballad-book called Huvestadbibelen dating from slightly before or after 1800.
 Storm goes on to say that the recension was fragmentary (lacking a beginning), since the first verse that survives occurs on leaf no. 7.
 Either way, Landstad produced a 31-stanza reconstruction of the ballad, which he printed in his collection published 1853.

 A 26-stanza transcript, unattributed as to performer or locale, but not substantially different in text was recorded by Sophus Bugge in 1867, in a manuscript which became part of the Norsk Folkeminnesamling (NFS) collection, maintained by the Norwegian Folklore Society.

 In Liestøl and Moe edd., Norske Folkevisor fra middelalderen (1912) is a reconstructed version of the ballad, of 28 stanzas divided into VII scenes.
 It contains fabricated stanzas, new words not in the Norwegian language, and deliberate archaizing, and as with other ballads retouched by Moe, have been systematically cleansed of the influence of Danish written balladry.
 Velle Espeland provides instances comparing Groven's text vs. Moe's reconstruction.
 Moe did not find it suitable that in stanza 1 King Magnus (=Charlemagne) should refer to his twelve peers as swein (swain), therefore he replaced it with the neologism jall, derived from Norse jarl attested nowhere in Norwegian balladry.
 (Note: Cf. javningan, word for Charlemagne's peers in the saga, which appears in Moe's stanzas 7 and 11 as well as ballad specimens (as Javningan in variant 4, and jemningaenne in variant 2.)
 Moe also altered episodes in the ballad so it would conform with Karlamagnus saga.
 An instance of the retooling of the plot has been described as follows: "In Groven’s text it is the heathens who seek to take the sword from Roland while he is alive.
 In Moe’s reconstruction it is the king’s men who try to get the corpse to loosen its grip on the sword."
 Moe's version, though not purely genuine, gained preeminent familiarity as the authentic version, and was taught in textbooks and anthologized in collections.